speleolinux/uisic/README.md

 | lextables/            | Contains some language CSV files from the Cavers Multi-lingual Dictionary. |
 | mfield_data/          | Contains CSV & Markdown of some of Malcolm Field's lexicon. |

+## Continuous Integration Notes

+There is a CI file `.github/workflows/ci.yml`.
+At present just read that.
+I'll put more details here shortly.

 ## Translating Language Files

 Each language is in a separate file under the directory `languages`.
 The file